Give2Peer/g2p-client-android/README.md

 We are big believers in behavior-driven development.

-We use [Cucumber] and [Robotium] to set up a [Gherkin]-based feature suite than spans multiple activities and tests application flows.
+We (tried to) use [Cucumber] and [Robotium] to set up a [Gherkin]-based feature suite than spans multiple activities and tests application flows.

 Simply run `app/src/androidTest/java/org/give2peer/give2peer/test/MainTest.java` in Android Studio.

-The current feature suite is not as exhaustive as it should be.
+Sadly, our current feature suite covers nothing, and is totally deprecated.
 The mandatory usage of the Camera or Gallery picker when adding a new Item is tricky.
 Robotium simply cannot control another application without some serious and delicate apk re-signing (which [requires rooting](https://code.google.com/p/robotium/wiki/RobotiumForPreInstalledApps)), or [clever mocking](https://github.com/bryanl/FakeCamera).

-For the latter, we are looking into ways of automatizing the setup and update of the preferences configuration (the android intent chooser), with gradle or anything else.
-Feel free to chime in!
+Mocking sounds nice, but we never could manage to set it up properly.
+And never mind about automatizing the setup !

+Advice would be warmly welcome !

+We really want a feature suite for the native Android app.
+It would make this project great.
+We'll make one for the HTML/JS web app in the future, 'cause it is easy, and the Gherkin should be almost the same.

 [Cucumber]: https://cucumber.io